Christopher McBride

 'Singer Meets Saxophonist' is the brainchild of saxophonist Christopher McBride, in which some of the top vocalists and musicians in New York collaborate for fantastic evenings of music.
 When Christopher arrived to New York in 2013, he wanted to work with more vocalists and create a rapport, as well as learn their repertoire.
 In 2014, the monthly series was started at Therapy Wine Bar in Brooklyn.
 In the 18 months that followed, Christopher got the chance to work with vocalists such as Chris Turner, Emily Braden, Milton Suggs, Melanie Charles, Shenel Johns, Wayne Tucker, Hilary Gardner, Antoinette Montague and other well-known vocalists and instrumentalists who made a point to stop by.
 These musicians helped craft a vibe similar to a jam session, much to the delight of the audience.

-Since March of 2017, Sunday nights at Minton‘s Playhouse has turned into the place to hear great live music weekly.
+From March of 2017 to August 2019, Sunday nights at Minton‘s Playhouse was the place to hear great live music weekly.
 The New York Times has described the house band (Organ Group CNOTENYC) as ‘part of a network of fabulous young musicians in New York’.
 The rapport and sincerity of all the musicians creates inspiring works appreciated by musician and patron alike.
-'Singer Meets Saxophonist' hopefully will be a staple in New York City for years to come.
+In recent years 'Singer Meets Saxophonist' has been touring clubs and performing arts centers throughout the United States with vocalists such as Dee Alexander, Marqueal Jordan and Julia Danielle.